lykmapipo/mock-express-request/README.md

 Nodejs library to mock [expressjs](https://github.com/strongloop/express/) http request based on [mock-req](https://github.com/diachedelic/mock-req)

-*Note: The mocked request instance have the same proterties and methods as an instance of express http request*
+*Note: The mocked request instance have the same properties and methods as an instance of express http request*

 ## Installation
 ```sh